-For instance, as Washington disclosed to Allure last year, she's seen a dermatologist regularly since she was 8 years old and has learned the importance of taking her makeup off, thorough (yet gentle) cleansing, and moisturizing.
+If you're dealing with eczema, you're far from alone.
+According to the National Eczema Association, roughly 31.6 million people in the United States have been diagnosed with some form of eczema.
 Of course, any skin condition—eczema included—is far more complex than just keeping the skin clean and hydrated, so we reached out to some of the best dermatologists and skincare professionals in the industry to set the record straight (and answer all of our burning questions) regarding face eczema.
-We still recommend making an appointment with a dermatologist IRL, but this should at least help in the interim.
-From the variety of causes to A+ product recommendations, keep scrolling for all of the best advice on how to treat eczema on your face.
+We still recommend an appointment with a dermatologist IRL, but this should at least help in the interim.
+Keep scrolling for all of the best advice on how to treat eczema on your face.

-Eczema on the face versus the body…
+Eczema on the Face vs the Body

 "You can also get nummular eczema, which looks like a coin-shaped rash on the body.
-Plus, since many patients with eczema scratch and rub the areas affected, it's not uncommon for the skin to appear thickened and/or sometimes darker in some areas of the body and face than others," says Bae.
+Plus, since many patients with eczema scratch and rub the areas affected, it's not uncommon for the skin to appear thickened or sometimes darker in some areas of the body and face than others," says Bae.

 "Unfortunately, some triggers are hard to treat because they are tied to your genetics or where you live.
 For instance, northern latitudes are a trigger," Nakra explains.
 "Secondly, the itching symptoms of eczema should be treated to avoid worsening the inflammation."
-He says non-aggressive steroids such as hydrocortisone 1% cream is a good place to start in order to calm irritation, and depending on your results, you can seek further treatment options with your doctor.
+He says non-aggressive steroids such as hydrocortisone 1% cream are a good place to start to calm irritation, and depending on your results, you can seek further treatment options with your doctor.
 Of course, choosing gentle, non-inflammatory skincare is key if you're looking to reduce the chances of a flare-up.
 Oh, and Bae also recommends investing in an at-home humidifier.

 Ingredient-wise, Nakra suggests looking for soothing ingredients when choosing your skincare picks (don't worry, more on that below!) and suggests calming, natural choices like snow mushroom, turmeric, aloe, and witch hazel as non-irritating alternatives.

 As Nakra tells us, the ideal evening skincare routine for someone with eczema flare-ups on their face would start with gentle cleansing, followed by a low-inflammation nighttime moisturizer, which, he says, can even be as simple as pure coconut oil.
-However, he does point out that anyone with more active (i.e. consistent) eczema may need to treat their skin with over-the-counter topical steroids such as hydrocortisone 1% cream before applying their nighttime moisturizer, or even doctor-prescribed medications to reduce eczema's intensity and frequency.
+However, he does point out that anyone with more active (i.e., consistent) eczema may need to treat their skin with over-the-counter topical steroids such as hydrocortisone 1% cream before applying their nighttime moisturizer or even doctor-prescribed medications to reduce eczema's intensity and frequency.

 "An ideal anti-inflammatory skincare routine for someone with eczema would begin with a cleanser that doesn't overly dry the skin, such as this one from Avya Skincare," says Nakra.
 "All of the products from the brand avoid common triggers for eczema, including glycolic acids, retinoids, and other inflammatory agents."

-"When addressing eczema, I always start by simplifying the patient's skincare regimen and removing any possible triggers," Wheeler says.
+"When addressing eczema, I always start by simplifying the patient's skin care regimen and removing any possible triggers," Wheeler says.
 "I typically switch the patient to a gentle, soap-free cleanser and a soothing, quality moisturizer to be used twice daily.
 I also recommend an ointment like Aquaphor to help retain hydration in the skin."

 Last but not least, sun protection!
 For sunscreen, Wheeler suggests opting for a mineral sunscreen versus a chemical, which might irritate the skin.
 She likes this cult-favorite formula from EltaMD.